Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 Fair for who?

-The liberals that either listen or call.
+The liberals to neither listen or call.

-800 282-2882, if you want to be on the program.
+800-282-2882, if you want to be on the program.

-He's also on our blowtorch affiliate in Atlanta, WSB.
+He's also on our Blowtorch affiliate in Atlanta, WSB.

-The Republicans are walking into a trap, and they don't even realize it.
+The Republicans are walking into a trap and they don't even realize it.

 They are about to consider in the House of Representatives legislation by Congressman Fred Upton that would allow people to keep their insurance plans.